 Research studies and medical professions are in agreement that music is a great aid for learning and memory.
 I can belt out every word of popular 90’s tunes and chant phone numbers from insurance adverts, yet I struggle to recall the phone number of my local pharmacy (despite using it several times) or remember the groceries that I’ve JUST written down on a shopping list and then inconveniently left at home.
 Yes, music is powerful, which is the reason why it is often used as therapy.

+It is also the reason why we have children songs in the Speech Blubs app.
 Start with Speech Blubs app to teach the little ones some happy upbeat songs from the “Sing Along” section.
-Start Your Free Trial Today!

 Speech Learning Simplified!